oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 algorithm not supported.

-If the resource owner denies the access request or if the request fails for reasons other than a missing or invalid redirection URI, the authorization server informs the client by adding the following parameters to the query component of the redirection URI using the `application/x-www-form-urlencoded` format, per Appendix B:
+If the resource owner denies the access request or if the request fails for reasons other than a missing or invalid redirect URI, the authorization server informs the client by adding the following parameters to the query component of the redirect URI using the `application/x-www-form-urlencoded` format, per Appendix B:

 "error":